DAWA judge profile: Marcus Lai - Decanter

-Marcus Lai, Managing Director at Winefield's Auctioneers Asia, is a judge at the Decanter Asia Wine Awards 2017
+Marcus Lai, Managing Partner at Asia Wine Cellar, is a judge at the Decanter Asia Wine Awards 2018

 Marcus Lai

-Having left his career in the healthcare industry, Marcus Lai chose to pursue his passion in wine business.
-He eventually set up and is currently the managing director at Winefield’s Auctioneers Asia, a wine auction house based in Singapore for the Asian market which specialises in fine and rare wines & spirits for the luxury industry.
+Having left his career in the healthcare industry, Marcus chose to pursue his passion in wine business.
+He set up a wine auction house based in Singapore for the Asian market which specialises in fine and rare wines & spirits.
+After gaining adequate momentum in the auction circle, he took the decision to step out, seeking a change of environment in order to focus deeper into this luxury segment by setting up Asia Wine Cellar in order to have better control of the supply chain that focuses on niche wines with the best provenance.

 His initial involvement in the wine scene came about after he won a black glass wine tasting held locally by The Local Nose.
 Since then he started with writing articles for The Local Nose.
-Marcus has travelled to numerous wine regions and is currently studying the Master of Wine programme.
-He is also a member of the La Confrérie des Chevaliers du Tastevin and is serving the role as Maitre de Vinothecaire.
+Marcus has traveled to numerous wine regions and is currently studying the Master of Wine programme.
+He is also a member of the La Confrérie des Chevaliers du Tastevin & Confrérie du Sabre d’Or and is serving for both the roles as Maitre de Vinothecaire.